Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (7) whether the owner or anyone in control of the

-object is a legitimate supplier of like or related items to the community, such as a licensed distributor or dealer of tobacco products;
+object is a legitimate supplier of like or related items to the community, such as a licensed distributor or dealer of cannabis or tobacco products;

 (8) the existence and scope of legitimate uses for